 My name is Rob Steves and I live in Vancouver, British Columbia, Canada.
-I’m an electrical and mechanical engineer by trade.
+My education is in electrical and mechanical engineering.
 In what little spare time I have I enjoy designing, building and modifying things (anything really) in an attempt to achieve some kind of long term payback or “yield” for my efforts.
 A yield can take many forms:

 - saved time, energy, or money